 T: 020 7680 5500

-As the leading European player in Payroll and HR, SD Worx provides worldwide services in the areas of payroll, HR, legal support, training, automation, consultancy and outsourcing.
+As the leading European player in payroll and HR, SD Worx provides worldwide services in the areas of payroll, HR, legal support, training, automation, consultancy and outsourcing.
 It focuses on customer centricity, fully embraces digitisation and is committed to international growth.
-Today, more than 65,000 small and large organisations worldwide place their trust in SD Worx and its nearly 75 years' worth of experience.
+More than 65,000 small and large organisations worldwide have currently placed their trust in SD Worx and its experience of more than 70 years.

 The 4,150 employees at SD Worx operate in ten countries: Belgium (HQ), Germany, France, Ireland, Luxembourg, Mauritius, the Netherlands, Austria, the United Kingdom and Switzerland.
 SD Worx calculates the salaries of some 4.4 million employees and achieved a turnover of €443 million in 2017.
 SD Worx is co-founder of the Payroll Services Alliance, a global strategic network of leading payroll companies that together provide 32 million payroll calculations.